Structure of the Slovenian Armed Forces

 This article represents the structure of the Slovenian Armed Forces since the military reform in 2013.

 General Staff

 The General Staff of the Slovenian Army is a body within the Ministry of Defense and, at the same time, the highest military expert authority for commanding the Slovenian Army.
 It carries out tasks related to the planning and development of forces, organization, training and operation of the Slovenian Army and provides support to the Minister of Defense, the Prime Minister of the Republic of Slovenia and the President of the Republic of Slovenia.

-Strategic level

-On strategic level the General Staff (GŠSV) commands the following entities: